A reader writes…

 - Do use smoothing products on your mid-lengths, and a little on the ends to help to neutralize static

 - (Optional) use a leave-in conditioner product.
 Choose ones that contain Amine-functionalized silicones.
-They are good static fighters and conduct electricity better because of the film coating it leaves on the hair.
+They are good static fighters and conduct electricity better because of the coating it leaves on the hair.
 Look for products that contain the word “amine”

-Flat, lank or lackluster hair can be problematic on video, as it sits dead flat against the scalp and offers very little volume or body.
+This styling effect can also create lift with your facial features drawing the eye-upwards.
+However, flat, lank, or lackluster hair can be problematic on video, as it sits dead flat against the scalp and offers very little volume or body.
 In some cases, flat hair can make your features appear drawn and aged rather than lifted.
 Yes, hair can do that.

-Smooth, straight ironed hair can look great on camera, providing that it has some “lift” at the roots, but it requires some preparation and is prone to flyaways on screen.
+Smooth, straight ironed hair can look great on camera providing that it has some “lift” at the roots, but it requires some preparation and is prone to flyaways onscreen.

-Genetics and harsh chemicals
+Genetics and Harsh Chemicals

 Let’s face it.
 Having a good crop of hair comes down to genetics.
 However, the quality of our hair can be improved by maintaining a healthy lifestyle.
 For example, by consuming organic wholefoods, using premium quality vitamin and mineral supplements, getting enough sleep, and exercising regularly.